minprog/programmeren-1/overviews/1 C/overview.md

 - [Greedy](/problems/greedy), which we expect most students to solve

-- [Credit](/problems/credit), aimed at students who already have quite some experience with programming
+- [Credit](/problems/credit), the "hacker edition" aimed at students who already have quite some experience with programming

 #### Mario